 Taking a completed seat cover and executing the finishing touches such as sealing the edges with a herringbone trim adds a protective edging to the seat cover and finished off the modern look.

 Each person involved in the production process takes responsibility for the quality production of our products.
 We also have a team of experienced supervisors who check at each stage of the production process to ensure consistency and that internal quality standards are met.

 All of our products are individually packaged by hand, not by machines.
 Depending on the seat configuration, the seat cover components are laid out on a flat surface and then combined into one neat package.
 It is then folded based on achieving the most effective utilization of space.

-We are really proud of the fact that we have 3072 seat cover cut files.
-We try to keep our more popular products in stock at our WA manufacturing facilities, so you could receive your order within 2-3 business days.
-However, if your seat covers are not in stock, or you have chosen 1 of 12 material and colour combinations it may take up to 6 - 7 weeks from the date of order for your covers to be ready for dispatch.
-Once your seat covers are ready for dispatch, we use a network of reliable freight partners to ensure you get your order as quickly and securely as possible.
+We are really proud of the fact that we have over 3000 seat cover cut files.
+We try to keep our more popular products in stock at our WA manufacturing facilities, however, if your seat covers are not in stock, or you have chosen 1 of 12 material and colour combinations it may take up to 6 - 7 weeks from the date of order for your covers to be ready for dispatch.
+Once your seat covers are ready, we use a network of reliable freight partners to ensure you get your order as quickly and securely as possible.